syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Mode-Settings.md

 At runtime, we can copy or paste the entries of MaskedEditBox.
 The entries that are copied can be specified whether to include literals using the [ClipMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~ClipMode.html) property.

-Setting the `ClipMode` property of the MaskedEditBox to 'ExcludeLiterals', will get rid of the literals from the text that is returned by the control.
-The default value is set to 'IncludeLiterals'.
+Setting the `ClipMode` property of the MaskedEditBox to `ExcludeLiterals`, will get rid of the literals from the text that is returned by the control.
+The default value is set to `IncludeLiterals`.

 ## InputMode

 The different modes of the input can be determined by the [InputMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~InputMode.html) property.

-Setting the `InputMode` to 'Normal', allows the user to work in insert mode and the INSERT key is not allowed.
-In Over typeOnly mode, the INSERT key will not have any effect.
+Setting the `InputMode` to `Normal`, allows the user to work in insert mode and the INSERT key is not allowed.
+In `OvertypeOnly` mode, the INSERT key will not have any effect.

 ## UsageMode